-580 The characteristic feature features of the most relevant airstream airstreams (M-trades, M-local) involved in the formation of the mid-tropospheric moist anomaly above Barbados on 14 February 2020 is the ascent within a convective system over South America and the subsequent detrainment are the advection from low latitudes and the detrainment at mid-tropospheric altitudes.
-To asses the importance of this transport pathway, we select all days from the quasi-climatological period on which at least 1525 % of the trajectories arriving 00-23 UTC between 650 and 300 hPa over the BCO travelled to the southern hemisphere

-- 585 at tropical latitudes (minimal latitude $< 0^{\circ} < 10^{\circ}$ N) and never overshot the arrival layer (minimal pressure > 300 N) and ascended from the lower troposphere (maximal pressure > 650 hPa) within the ten days before arrival.
-To account for the relevance of the detrainment height, these days are further stratified according to the minimal pressure along the trajectories.
-This stratification reveals a clear separation between TMD and TUD at 400 (Fig. 17The latitudinal criteria is chosen based on the climatological position of the ITCZ (in the vicinity of which mid-level detrainment might take place), which is south of - 590 10° N in January and February according to Waliser and Gautier (1993, their Fig. 4g).
+The characteristic features of the most relevant airstreams (M-trades, M-local) involved in the formation of the mid-tropospheric moist anomaly above Barbados on 14 February 2020 are the advection from low latitudes and the detrainment at mid-tropospheric altitudes.
+To asses the importance of this transport pathway, we select all days from the quasi-climatological period on which at least 25 % of the trajectories arriving 00-23 UTC between 650 and 300 hPa over the BCO travelled at tropical latitudes (minimal latitude $< 10^{\circ}$ N) and never overshot the arrival layer (minimal pressure > 300 hPa) within the ten days before arrival.
+The latitudinal criteria is chosen based on the climatological position of the ITCZ (in the vicinity of which mid-level detrainment might take place), which is south of 10° N in January and February according to Waliser and Gautier (1993, their Fig. 4g).
 We consider the full ten day time span of the trajectories, because we assume that horizontal transport at mid-tropospheric levels is slow compared to other levels (due to the change from low-level easterlies to upper-level westerlies).
-The eriteria for the selection and the categorization TMD selection criteria are subjective, but serve the purpose to identify days with a transport history similar to 14 February 2020.
-Note that the demanded percentage of trajectories meeting the criteria for a tropical detrainment day is higher than for an EDI - 595 day (Sect.
-4.3), because the M-trades airstream and M-local airstreams in Sect.
+The TMD selection criteria are subjective, but serve the purpose to identify days with a transport history similar to 14 February 2020.
+Note that the demanded percentage of trajectories meeting the criteria for a tropical detrainment day is higher than for an EDI day (Sect.
+4.3), because the M-trades and M-local airstreams in Sect.
 5.2 contained more trajectories than the L-EDI airstreams in Sect.
 4.2.
 The TMD (and EDI) frequency during the quasi-climatological period for other percentage thresholds can be studied in Fig. S1.2.

-Applying this definition, we identify $\frac{29.65 \text{ TMD}}{29.65 \text{ TMD}}$ days (~410 %) with tropical detrainment, whereof 20 classify as TUD and nine as TMD of the quasi-climatological period), which however belong to fewer events, which typically last for several

-- 600 consecutive days (Table 5).
-Tropical detrainment often occurs on several consecutive days, meaning that the identified days originate from a few events only.
-All Most (53) TMDs lead to an anomalously moist middle troposphere above Barbados, occasionally associated with the formation of ice crystals (Fig. 17).
-Eight (24b; the two days with the highest total ice water are 14 and 15 February 2020).
-Twenty (61 %) of the TMDs belong to the 33 days with the highest values of IWV{650-300 hPa} (Fig. 17a) and five TMDs as well as one TUD (1817 (52 %) to the 33 days with the highest total column ice water content-ice - 605 water (Fig. 17b).
-It appears that the mid-tropospheric humidity conditions do not strongly influence the CRE over Barbados (Fig. 17a, Table 6).
-Thus, the case observed on 14 February 2020 during EUREC4A represents a very rare outlier with a CRE of $-79 \,\mathrm{W \,m^{-2}}$.
+Applying this definition, we identify 65 TMD days ($\sim 10\%$ of the quasi-climatological period), which however belong to fewer events, which typically last for several consecutive days (Table 5).
+Most (53) TMDs lead to an anomalously moist middle troposphere above Barbados, occasionally associated with the formation of ice crystals (Fig. 17b; the two days with the highest total ice water are 14 and 15 February 2020).
+Twenty (61%) of the TMDs belong to the 33 days with the highest values of $IWV{650-300\,hPa}$ (Fig. 17a) and 17 (52%) to the 33 days with the highest total ice water (Fig. 17b).
+It appears that the midtropospheric humidity conditions do not strongly influence the CRE over Barbados (Fig. 17a, Table 6).
+Thus, the case observed on 14 February 2020 during $EUREC^4A$ represents a very rare outlier with a CRE of $-79\,W\,m^{-2}$.